 Android also enables you to clear all data of an application, while keeping the application itself installed on your device.
 This action has the same effect as deleting and reinstalling this application, and it erases your local Dashlane profile from your device.

-This is not a problem if you have a Premium or Dashlane Business subscription, as your encrypted data is saved on our servers and synced between all your devices.
+This is not a problem if you have a Premium or Dashlane Business subscription, as your encrypted data is synced between all your devices.
 Just make sure you have sync enabled in your account.
 Click here to see how.

-If you are planning to delete the Dashlane app from your Android device, we recommend to check first that the same data that is saved on your Android device is properly synced and can be found on our web app.
+If you are planning to delete the Dashlane app from your Android device, we recommend first checking that the same data that is saved on your Android device is properly synced and can be found on our web app.
 To sign in to your account on the web app, click here.